turingschool/backend-curriculum-site/module2/lessons/intro_to_html.md

 ### Semantic vs Non-Semantic Tags

   - How did you create HTML structure in your Task Manager app?
-Most everyone uses `div`s at first.
+Most everyone uses `<div>` tags at first.

 #### Non-Semantic